ziraax/PlanktonFlow/README.md

 pip install -r requirements.txt
 ```

 This installs all the packages listed in the file into the virtual environment.
-This can take several minutes.
+This may take several minutes.

-You can confirm it worked by typing :
+You can confirm it worked by typing:

 ```bash
 pip list
 ```

 6. **(Optional) Log into Weights & Biases**

+Weights & Biases provides robust tools for tracking training runs and performing hyperparameter tuning.
+It is best suited for users with more advanced needs.

 ```bash
 wandb login
 ```
-Then follow instructions.
+Then follow the instructions.

 ## Usages

-This chapter goes through all the different usages that a user may have with the pipeline.
+This chapter goes through all the different ways a user may use the pipeline.
 The system is designed around YAML configuration files that make it easy to reproduce experiments and manage different setups.

+### Dataset used in the study

+The pipeline was originally developed for a specific use case at INRAE UMR DECOD (Rennes, France), where it supports ongoing research on monitoring plankton communities, and was later extended and modularized so that it can benefit the scientific community.

+For convenience, we also provide the dataset used in our study.
+You can download it from [Zenodo - PlanktonFlow76](https://doi.org/10.5281/zenodo.16840846) as a starting point, or substitute your own data.

 ### To preprocess your data

 The preprocessing system supports three different data input formats.
 Choose the configuration that matches your data organization:

 #### 1. Hierarchical Data Format (Folder-based)
-If your data is organized in folders where each folder name represents a class:
+If your data is organized in folders, where each folder name represents a class:

 ```bash
 python3 run_preprocessing.py --config configs/preprocessing/PreprocessWithHierarchical.yaml